mprodrigo/spatialsql/README.md

   <p></p>
   </br>
 **Note**
-  Possible databse "connection refused" issues can be alleviated with adding the following to the pg_hba.conf file created after first docker launch:
+  Possible database "connection refused" issues can be alleviated with adding the following to the pg_hba.conf file created after first docker launch:
   </br> listen_addresses = '*'
   </br> local all all trust